bihealth/sodar-server/docs_manual/source/api_landingzones.rst

 Versioning
 ==========

-For accept header versioning, the following header is expected in SODAR v0.7.1:
+For accept header versioning, the following header is expected in the current SODAR version:

 .. code-block:: console